oxtoacart/oxtoacart.github.io/_posts/2023-09-20-go-pass-by-value-or-pointer.md

 > For methods that will call or run concurrently with other functions that modify the receiver, use a value if those modifications should not be visible to your method; otherwise use a pointer.

-This sounds plausible on in principle, but for me, it comes up very rarely in practice.
+This sounds plausible in principle, but for me, it comes up very rarely in practice.
 Also, the devil is in the details.
 In the one specific case I can think of, the type in question was in fact a slice.
 Passing a slice by value doesn't cause the underlying array to be copied, so I had to explicitly copy it before passing it along.
 Even if I had wrapped the slice in a struct as shown below, passing the struct by value wouldn't have helped because both structs would still have been referring to the same underlying array.

 ```go
 type thing struct {